 Letters concerning lectures given by Ward and colleagues.
 Arranged chronologically.

 Series 3.
 Late Correspondence and Writings, 1965, 1971-85 (0.4 l.f.)

-Correspondence concerns donation of Ward's architectural negatives to Berea College.
+Correspondence concerns donation of Ward's architectural negatives to the National Gallery of Art, photographs to Berea College, and an exhibit by the Smithsonian.
 Documents are rough draft, carbon copy and "original Copy" of a 1965 lengthy manuscript concerning "the evolution and decoration in the buildings of France from the twelfth century emergence of Gothic architecture to its submergence in sixteenth century architecture of the Renaissance."
 Arranged by topic.